 As mentioned earlier, most people try to maximise their SRS funds by investing it across a range of investment options like stocks, ETFs, fixed deposits, and more.

-At Syfe, you can grow your SRS with our curated portfolios based on your goals, time horizon and risk tolerance.
+If you’re considering investing your SRS funds, Syfe offers SRS-friendly curated portfolios based on your goals, time horizon and risk tolerance.

 Want to generate dependable and steady dividends while growing your savings?
 Our Income+ portfolios are created just for that.